Managed Jobs#

 Clusters

-NAME LAUNCHED RESOURCES STATUS AUTOSTOP COMMAND
+NAME INFRA RESOURCES STATUS AUTOSTOP LAUNCHED

 Managed jobs